 Availability (Service Area): Major cities in all 50 states (100s of options).

 Grubhub is another restaurant food delivery titan that has customers across the country.
 This Chicago-based startup has invested heavily in creating an intuitive app and a large network of customers.
 Again, users can place an order, and a Grubhub delivery driver will visit your restaurant and deliver the food to its destination.

-Grubhub has recently come under fire for placing restaurants on their app without notifying the owners.
+Grubhub has recently been fined for placing restaurants on their app without notifying the owners.
 This means that a restaurant may suffer from association with the platform if an order isn’t processed correctly.

 Still, there’s no denying that Grubhub has a solid market share in terms of nationwide consumers.
-The company has done an excellent job of advertising itself over the past few years.
+The company has done an excellent job advertising over the past few years.

 Availability (Service Area): 3,200 cities in the United States.

 Seamless is one of the oldest names in the third-party food delivery business – this New York City-based company has been operating since 1999.
-The company merged with Grubhub in 2013, and it’s now part of a larger group of restaurant food delivery services.
+The company merged with Grubhub in 2013 and is now part of a larger group of restaurant food delivery services.

 While Seamless has been successful at helping businesses grow, it’s currently only available in 14 cities in the United States.

 Who It’s Best For: Restaurant owners that want a niche delivery service that also offers in-store pickup features.